moabukar/Kubernetes-and-Cloud-Native-Associate-KCNA/docs/kcna/questions.md

 <details close>

-<summary> :small_blue_diamond: 6.
+<summary> 6.
 Which of the following is not a fundamental metric used in Site Reliability Engineering? </summary>
 <br>

 1. Service Level Objective (SLO)